mpostol/TP/README.md

 The adaptive programming is presented as a catalog of language constructs, patterns, and frameworks used at the development and deployment stage with the goal to increase the adaptability of the program against changing production environment in which it is executed.

-The [AdaptiveProgramming](AdaptiveProgramming/README.md) folder collects examples that can serve as a certain pattern with the widest possible use addressing the mentioned above application domain.
+The [AdaptiveProgramming](AdaptiveProgramming/README.md) folder collects examples that can serve as a certain pattern with the broadest possible applicability addressing the mentioned above application domain.

 > **Note**: to open the code samples in the Visual studio double click the file `AdaptiveProgramming.sln`.